microsoft/aitour-customizing-microsoft-copilot/session-delivery-resources/declarative-agent/README.md

 In the browser:

 1. Refresh the page.
-1. In Copilot for Microsoft 365 expand the side menu.
+1. In Microsoft 365 Copilot expand the side menu.
 1. Select **Product support**.
 1. Select the conversation starter _Tell me about the Eagle Air_.
 1. Send the message.